 The Ripton Community Coffee House is a non-profit concert series held the first Saturday of each month throughout the year (except for August).

 Doors open at 7:00

 There are no advance ticket sales.
-Admission is $9.00, $6.00 for teens and seniors & $3 for children.
+Admission at the door

 There is no alcohol or smoking allowed at the Ripton Community House.